2023 Jaguar E-PACE

 7.5/10

 How does the E-PACE drive?
 Jaguar favored a well-rounded approach to performance with the E-Pace.
-Acceleration is smooth, but it's not as quick as what you get from more powerful rivals.
+Acceleration is smooth, but the E-Pace is not as quick as more powerful rivals.
 The automatic transmission upshifts quickly in an effort to save fuel, but there's usually enough power on tap to accelerate without excessive downshifts.
 The E-Pace has plenty of grip around turns and gives confidence to the driver.
 Our one gripe with the handling is the somewhat numb steering.
 It can be difficult to judge the necessary steering input to place the E-Pace exactly where you want it, especially on gentle bends.

 Comfort